 systemctl enable lorax-composer.socket#

 firewall-cmd --add-service=cockpit && firewall-cmd --add-service=cockpit --permanent

-- The Composer and Cockpit services are started automatically on each system reboot.
+- The Image Builder and web console services are started automatically on each system reboot.
 For this first session after installation, start these services manually:

 systemctl start lorax-composer